 Biography

 My research and teaching focus on nineteenth-century British literature, especially in the contexts of colonialism, imperial expansion, and the migration of people across the world.
-I range across authors, genres and print forms, and explore questions about the kinds of knowledge that literature produces.
+I range across authors, genres and print forms, and explore questions about the complex kinds of work that literature can perform.
 How and when do literary texts intersect with works in, for instance, history, the law or political economy?
-And to what effect?
 I’m interested in what happens when literary texts move from one continent to another, or across time, often in fragmented forms; and, on a smaller scale, in the various ways that ideas and motifs in literature jump from one text to another, recombined and refracted in the company of others.
-I have written books about Thomas De Quincey and George Eliot, and a study of ideas about child murder in eighteenth and nineteenth centuries; and edited volumes on gender politics, 19th-century science and literature, Charles Dickens and the French Revolution, and on nineteenth-century colonial commodity cultures.
+I have written books about Thomas De Quincey and George Eliot, a study of ideas about child murder in eighteenth and nineteenth centuries, and most recently a book on literature and migration; and edited volumes on gender politics, 19th-century science and literature, Charles Dickens and the French Revolution, and on nineteenth-century colonial commodity cultures.

-This concern to bridge past and present is also evident in a second area of research, on the commodity culture of the British colonial world.
+My work on migration – and especially child migration – is provoked by the treatment of migrants across the world today.
+The concern to bridge past and present is also evident in a second area of my research, on the commodity culture of the British colonial world.
 This explores the many - sometimes deadly - effects of global commodities in the past and present.
-I have been involved in an international research network exploring the transformations of local cultures in the nineteenth century, especially in the global south, in the light of colonial commodity exchange, and my work on De Quincey has led me to consider the importance of opium as a global commodity, whose associated technologies of cultivation, communication (largely steam driven), economic exchange (often illicit), military power, and individual and national freedoms, shaped social life in regions across the world.
+I have been involved in an international research network exploring the transformations of local cultures in the nineteenth century, especially in the global south, in the light of colonial commodity exchange, and my work on De Quincey has led me to consider the importance of opium as a global commodity, whose associated technologies of cultivation, communication, economic exchange (often illicit), military power, and individual and national freedoms, shaped social life in regions across the world.
 Commodities also provided writers and artists like De Quincey with a radical new sensorium which refashioned elements of western cultural production.
 My work explores the multiple ways in which commodities shaped literary cultures of the nineteenth century, and their legacies which persist in the contemporary world.

-Since 2021, I am Director of the Nicholson Center for British Studies, the University’s focal point for the multidisciplinary study of all things to do with the British Isles and any of Britain’s former colonies.
+Since 2021, I am the Director of the Nicholson Center for British Studies, the University’s focal point for the multidisciplinary study of all things to do with the British Isles and any of Britain’s former colonies.
 The Nicholson Center is devoted to supporting new work on these regions, and for the critical study of the history and legacies of colonialism.
-I am also one of the editors of the journal Modern Philology.

 Selected Publications